jc21/redis-migrator/README.md

 Redis Migrator will take the keys from one server/db and transfer them to another server/db.

+## How does it work?

+Simply it iterates over the keys in SOURCE and recreates them on DESTINATION.

+This will not wipe out any existing data in DESTINATION, with the exception of Lists which have to be replaced entirely on the DESTINATION.
+Strings will obviously be replaced.
+Hashes will only be updated, any pre-existing hash fields set on the DESTINATION will remain if they are not replaced by the SOURCE.

+Any pre-existing keys on DESTINATION that are not on SOURCE will remain untouched.

+## Usage

 ```bash
 Usage: redis-migrator --source-host SOURCE-HOST --destination-host DESTINATION-HOST
   [--source-port SOURCE-PORT] [--source-db SOURCE-DB] [--source-user SOURCE-USER]